The best camping blankets 2023: for camping coziness throughout the year

 A good tent with a mesh inner lining and the best insect repellents are your first defence, but adding insect-proof clothing and an insect-repelling camping blanket to your arsenal can also really help.

-Keela’s clever blanket uses Insect Shield Technology, which does what it says on the tin – it’s a built-in insect repellent that offers long-lasting protection from mosquitoes, ticks and other bugs that can carry dangerous diseases.
+Keela’s clever blanket uses Insect Shield Technology, which does what it says on the tin – it’s a built-in insect repellent that we found offered long-lasting protection from mosquitoes, ticks and other bugs that can carry dangerous diseases.

-Two sizes are available, but I’d recommend picking the larger one for more protection.
+Two sizes are available, but we’d recommend picking the larger one for more protection.
 Besides this handy bug-be-gone tech, the blanket is cosy and soft to touch, although the three primary colors available are a bit on the bright side.
+Our expert tester admitted that they "aren’t perhaps as stylish as some of the other designs we reviewed."

 Read our full Keela Insect Shield Blanket review